Wavenumber-explicit stability and convergence analysis of hp finite element discretizations of Helmholtz problems in piecewise smooth media: Introduction

 The pollution effect has been further analyzed in the 2000s, in particular using dispersion analysis \cite{ainsworth04}.
 While dispersion analysis is extremely insightful from a practical viewpoint, it is limited to homogeneous media discretized with translation-invariant grids, and right-hand sides as well as boundary conditions are not taken into account.

 The direct extension of the first-order result of \cite{melenk95} to higher-order elements is non-trivial.
 Indeed, the error analysis follows a duality technique commonly known as ``Schatz argument'' \cite{schatz74}, where the finite element error is abstractly used as a right-hand side of an adjoint problem.
 One is then led to study the regularity of the solution to the adjoint problem with an $L^2$ right-hand side, even if the actual right-hand side to the physical problem is more regular.
 This is an issue when analyzing high-order methods, since their high convergence rate do not apply to solutions with low regularity.
 The situation was unlocked in the 2010s thanks to the key concept of regularity splitting \cite{melenk-sauter10,melenk-sauter11}.
-The idea is to identify two distinct contributions in the solution, namely, $u = u_{\rm F} + u_{\rm A}$, where $u_{\rm F}$ only possesses finite regularity, but behaves well in the high-wavenumber regime, whereas $u_{\rm A}$ is highly-oscillating, but analytic.
+The idea is to identify two distinct contributions in the solution, namely, to write $u = u_{\rm F} + u_{\rm A}$, where $u_{\rm F}$ only possesses finite regularity, but behaves well in the high-wavenumber regime, whereas $u_{\rm A}$ is oscillatory but analytic.

 The splitting proposed in \cite{melenk-sauter10,melenk-sauter11} is based on low- and high-pass filters defined via the Fourier transformation.
-For homogeneous media, it permits to establish the quasi-optimality of the finite element solution under the assumption that
+For homogeneous media with analytic boundaries, it permits to establish the quasi-optimality of the finite element solution under the assumption that

 for some problem-dependent $\theta$ and $\sigma$ and a generic constant $c$ that does not depend on $k$, $h$, or $p$.
 We can also rewrite \eqref{eq_stability_h} as